Disclaimer: Bikexchange is reader-supported. We may earn an affiliate commission when you buy through the links on our site.

 MSRP: $5,650

-When it comes to electronics, the Rail 5 boasts a Bosch Performance CX 250W, 85 Nm mid-drive motor and a 500 Wh battery.
+When it comes to electronics, the Rail 5 boasts a Bosch Performance CX 250W, 85 Nm mid-drive motor, and a 500 Wh battery.
 Together, they’ll assist you up to 20 mph for up to 6 hours of riding, depending on how much assistance you use.

 Trek Rail 5 also comes with a Shimano Deore 12-speed rear derailleur and Shimano MT4100 four-piston hydraulic brakes, so it’s capable of serious climbing and descending.
-Though the Deore rear derailleur is slightly underwhelming at this price point.
+However, the Deore rear derailleur is slightly underwhelming at this price point.

 Its 29″ x 2.6″ tires are massive and effortlessly roll over obstacles, and you even get a dropper post for enhanced control on descents.